microsoft/Phoenix/README.md

 # Phoenix

-Microsoft Phoenix is a solution for [Windows Azure Pack (WAP)] {http://aka.ms/azurepack} that enables public Azure IaaS provisioning and management via Azure Resource Manager.
+Microsoft Phoenix is a solution for [Windows Azure Pack] (http://aka.ms/azurepack) that enables public Azure IaaS provisioning and management via Azure Resource Manager.
 The extension and resource provider enable a single pane of glass user experience for public and private cloud deployments through WAP.

 ## Installation & Usage

-Follow instructions in the [Admin Guide] {doc/AdminGuide.docx} to install the binaries.
+Follow instructions in the [Admin Guide] (doc/AdminGuide.docx) to install the binaries.

 ## Using a Azure Subscription with Phoenix

-Follow the intructions in the [CSP Subscription Guide] {doc/CSPSubGuide.docx} to prepare a subscription for use with Phoenix.
+Follow the intructions in the [CSP Subscription Guide] (doc/CSPSubGuide.docx) to prepare a subscription for use with Phoenix.

 ## Project Information